proyecto26/TheJobInterviewGuide/CODING_QUESTIONS.md

+# Coding Questions

+- Don't jump straight into coding, take a few mins to understand the problem and ask any clarifying questions **(but not too long)**.
+- Describe your solution to your interviewer and get their thoughts on your solution.
+- Think about your algorithm(s) (sorting, divide-and-conquer, dynamic programming/memorization, recursion, etc), including the complexity and approximate runtime.
+Ask the interviewer if it's ok or if you should think about something more optimized.
+Then figure out your data structure (Array, Stack, Queue, Hashset/Hashmap/Hashtable/Dictionary, Tree/Binary Tree, Heap, Graph, Bloom Filter, etc) and implement.
+- Importantly, after you have finished writing your code, run through it verbally with your interviewer.
+This is really important at this point.
+Does it really do what you think it does?
+Make sure to read what is there, not what you think is there.
+- Test your code, put in an input to see what happens.
+We’re looking for you to find the bugs yourself and fix anything that comes up
+- Restate the complexity.
+Is it the same, or different to your initial thinking based on what you have actually coded up?
+Make sure you’re thinking about both space and time
+- Optimize.
+Proactively suggest ways to optimize to the interviewer and get their feedback to ensure what you’re trying to do is not overly complex and is correct, then code it up.

+> Write a simple clean bug free and not over engineering/over complicated code – it's better a simple code that works that an overcomplicated code that doesn’t work – *the simple the better*.

 ## Key points
 Key points to be successful in the coding interview:
 * Drive the interview; communication is more important than anything so If you need to be quiet to think, that’s great – just let the interviewer know.